 - Body only, lenses sold separately; capture images to CF Card Type I and II, SD/SDHC (not included)

 Designed with a penchant for speed, the 7D Mark II is characterized by its APS-C-sized 20.2MP CMOS sensor, dual DIGIC 6 image processors, and a top continuous shooting rate of 10 fps.
 Both a 65-point all cross-type phase-detection AF system and Dual Pixel CMOS AF technology benefit fast, accurate focusing performance for both the optical viewfinder and live view shooting.
-Additionally, the combination of the dual image processors along with the CMOS sensor also contribute to enhanced low-light sensitivity to a native ISO 16000, which is further expandable to ISO 51200.
+Additionally, the combination of the dual image processors along with the CMOS sensor also contributes to enhanced low-light sensitivity to a native ISO 16000, which is further expandable to ISO 51200.
 The 7D Mark II comfortably performs in a range of challenging situations, and while ideally situated as a tool for sports and wildlife photographers, it resides equally as well in the hands of contemporary multimedia image-makers.

 Canon EOS 7D Mark II Key Specifications